technicalagilecoach/SudokuSolver/Notes.md

 - finish implementation of basic strategies
   - check if all elements of the basic strategies from https://www.sudokuwiki.org/Sudoku.htm are covered
   - identify relevant puzzles for each strategy and improve tests
+- self check for candidates == all free variables in an area must be available as candidate!
+- Grid 7 from 0096_sudoku.txt needs X-Wing strategy to be solved -> should be implemented next
 - check where counting removed candidates is not done via member variable
 - improve statistics, error checking and debug support
   - should be helpful -> locate the problematic code as precisely as possible